Dale Torborg

 Dale Christian Torborg (born October 24, 1971) is an American baseball trainer and professional wrestler.
 In wrestling, he is best known for portraying the Kiss themed character, The Demon.
-He is the son of former Major League Baseball manager Jeff Torborg.
-He is currently the conditioning coordinator for the Chicago White Sox.
+He is the son of Major League Baseball manager Jeff Torborg.
+He was the strength and conditioning coordinator for the Chicago White Sox from 2003 until 2022.

 Baseball career

 Torborg attended Northwestern University, and played college baseball for the Northwestern Wildcats.
 He played professional baseball after graduating from college.
 His career began in 1994 with the Kingsport Mets of the Appalachian League.
 According to Torborg, he suffered two injuries that led to the end of his baseball career.
 The first occurred when he attempted to pickoff a runner while playing first base.
 Torborg broke his humerus bone when his arm was tangled with the base runner's arm.
 Torborg's final injury, which proved to be career ending, occurred when took a fastball to the face which broke his zygomatic bone and caused a change in his depth perception.